gglessner/KafkaClient/README.md

 - `--browse-group`: Browse messages from an existing consumer group (without consuming)
 - `--browse-max-messages`: Maximum messages to browse from group (default: 10)
 - `--browse-timeout`: Browse timeout in seconds (default: 5.0)
+- `--delete-consumer-group`: Safely delete a consumer group (only if no active consumers)
+- `--describe-consumer-group`: Get detailed information about a specific consumer group
+- `--create-test-group`: Create a test consumer group for testing purposes (format: group_name:topic_name)

 #### **NEW: Penetration Testing Arguments**
 - `--test-permissions`: Test various permissions (topic creation, deletion, etc.)